JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 }

-"Account": "rha1Dgwr2f822JuD5eSiZ7L9mqprCLQDNo" = is the user non-owner of the vault that wants to take over the vaoult.
+"Account": "rha1Dgwr2f822JuD5eSiZ7L9mqprCLQDNo" = is the user non-owner of the vault that wants to take over the vault.

 "Destination": "r9DSnJkkyva4NdShyxw32Q217B7PMZuB9c" = is the hook account.